Note on Dolbeault cohomology and Hodge structures up to bimeromorphisms: Hodge structures under blow-ups

 \begin{example}[{Blow-up in a point; see also \cite[Proposition 3.6]{yang-yang}}] The very particular case when $Z$ is a point is easier, and follows by the description of the Dolbeault cohomology in \cite{griffiths-harris}.
 For completeness we outline the proof in this situation.
 Let $X$ be a compact complex manifold and consider $\tau \colon \tilde X \to X$ the blow-up of $X$ on a point $p$.
-If $X$ satisfies the $\partial\overline\partial$-Lemma, then also $\tilde X$ does.
+If $X$ admits a Hodge structure, then also $\tilde X$ does.